meraki-analytics/orianna/README.md

 Orianna is licensed under the [MIT License](https://github.com/meraki-analytics/orianna/blob/master/LICENSE.txt).

 ## Documentation & Examples
 The full JavaDoc for Orianna is available [here](http://javadoc.io/doc/com.merakianalytics.orianna/orianna).
-More details documentation about the project is coming soon!
+More detailed documentation about the project is coming soon!
 Examples of using Orianna can be found [here](https://github.com/meraki-analytics/orianna/tree/master/orianna-examples/src/main/java/com/merakianalytics/orianna/examples).

 ## Features
 Orianna is designed to make the lives of Riot API developers as easy as possible.
 Here are some of the ways we do it:
 - An enhanced user interface that makes using the Riot API easy and fun
   - Restructured and renamed API data for maximum clarity
-  - Fluent APIs for requesting API types
+  - Fluent APIs for requesting data
   - Automatic conversion of foreign keys into the objects they specify (e.g player.getChampion() instead of player.getChampionId())
 - Rate limits handled automatically with optimal usage of your API key
 - Configurable handling of API errors (e.g. automatic retry on 500 errors)